goci-io/letsencrypt-account/README.md

 This module creates a new ACME registration for [letsencrypt](https://letsencrypt.org) and the required private key.

 It is useful when using multiple modules (eg. [aws-acm-letsencrypt](https://github.com/goci-io/aws-acm-letsencrypt)) to request new certificates without creating multiple letsencrypt accounts.
-This is the recommended usage from letsencrypt.
+This is the recommended use of letsencrypt.

 ## Usage